MonaSu9562/HierarchicalTransferLearning/README.md

 - acc_res: the accuracy of residuals
 - acc_stl: the overall accuracy

+To run HTCA, packages numpy, pandas, sklearn, and random need to be installed.
+And tca.py and tools.py should be imported.

+To tun HJDA, scipy is further required to save and read '.mat' data.
+And MATLAB engine for Python is required as well.

 # Tools
 *tools.py* is written by Mengyuan Su for calling the functions that are used both in HJDA and HTCA.